← go back

 picture of broadcasting

-We can unify the shapes by extending b into a shape of (3,1) with repeated 2.0's, as seen above.
+We can "unify" these shapes by extending b into a shape of (3,1) with repeated 2.0's, as seen above.
 In the operation above, b was "broadcasted".

-Back in the code, we see different address calculations.
+Back in the code, we see different address translation calculations.
 Don't worry, everything is still column-major stored where C+i+j*n just represents C[i+j*n] .
-Using AVX speeds up our GEMM by about 7.8x, which we might expect by issuing multiple operations at a time.
+Using AVX speeds up our GEMM by an additional 7.8x, which we might expect by issuing multiple operations at a time.

 The AVX code above uses special vector extensions to x86. unfortunately, I'm on a ARM macbook.
 We can rewrite the code using Advanced SIMD (aka ARM Neon) intrinsics: